Bert0ns/graph-shortest-path/README.md

 ### Notes and non‑goals
 - Algorithms requiring negative weights (e.g., Bellman–Ford) are out of scope for MVP; consider later additions like BFS, A*, and Floyd–Warshall.​

 - Advanced layout, panning/zoom, undo/redo, bulk editing, and large‑scale rendering are deferred enhancements.​

 ### Toasts and shadcn
 - Use Sonner for non‑blocking toasts with shadcn; see component docs for setup and usage in Next.js.​

-### Acknowledgements
-- Dijkstra fundamentals and stepwise visualization patterns are widely documented and adapted for educational UIs.